 The oxygen radical has paramagnetic properties and is also responsible for non-ionizing radiation.

 Ionizing radiation is a stream of electrically charged molecules, non-ionizing radiation, while these are electrically neutral molecules.
-Ionizing radiation is alpha, beta and gamma radiation.
+Ionizing radiation is alpha, beta, and gamma radiation.
 It causes chemical reactions.
 Neural radiation is an elementary molecule devoid of an electric charge.
 They are formed in the atmosphere because of the collision of protons with the nuclei of gas atoms in the atmosphere.
 They then react with nitrogen to form carbon.

-The stratosphere acts as a membrane between the Sun and Earth, the interior of the universe and its outer dimension.
+The stratosphere acts as a membrane between the Sun and Earth, the interior of the universe, and its outer dimension.
 Just as the human skin protects human organs from the outside world, so it protects the Earth from external influences.
 Photons passing through this layer undergo dispersion, i.e. splitting into waves of different frequencies.
-In this way, a new type of consciousness arises – our physical world that we see.
+In this way, a new type of consciousness arises – the physical world that we see.

 The stratosphere is therefore a place where electromagnetic waves overlap.

-Overlapping electro-magnetic waves always create a completely new consciousness, this is the so-called zero point.
+Overlapping electromagnetic waves always create a completely new consciousness, this is the so-called zero point.
 This new awareness also expands again within the limits of the wave intensity to finally interact with the energies of the outside world.

 In the stratosphere, electromagnetic waves coming from the Sun mix with the internal and external waves of our Universe, the electromagnetic waves of the Earth, but also electromagnetic waves coming from “inside” the Earth, i.e. electromagnetic radiation from all creatures inhabiting the Earth.
 Hydrogen plays an enormous role here, which when exposed to radio waves returns energy by sending waves on the principle of resonance.
 Hydrogen collects information about the magnetic field of all earthly creatures, or thoughts, and then transmits it to the sun.
 When a helium molecule vibrates, there is a risk that it will freeze one day.
 However, hydrogen, through resonance, enhances this primal sound that comes directly from the source of creation.
-In other words, the helium-derived consciousness is everyone’s thoughts as transported by hydrogen.
+In other words, helium-derived consciousness is everyone’s thoughts as transported by hydrogen.

 There are also chemical reactions related to the elements coming from the Cosmos, as well as those coming from the Earth.
 The stratosphere has a similar function to the human heart and functions like the valves in the human heart.
 Among the elements flowing in from the Earth, nitrogen plays a special and the greatest role.
 It protects the Earth against the impact of a high-energy electromagnetic wave, reflects this wave, which is why the process of nitrogen circulation in nature is very important here.
 Unfortunately, we are now when this circulation may be disturbed by the process of introducing transhumanism under the guise of fighting the virus, as I mentioned in the article “Erection and the fate of the world”.
 As a civilization, we are just one step away from destroying our universe through ignorance.